janghyeon-lee/janghyeon-lee.github.io/_pages/about.md

 <hr> <!-- Soft line after Curriculum Vitae -->

 # 🎉 News
-- *2025.12*: My undergraduate intern at UMN, [Nathan Stangler](https://nathanstangler.github.io/), presented our work on SolarCLIP (a CLIP model for the Sun!) at [URS](https://ugresearch.umn.edu/presentation-opportunities/fall-symposium/presenters/nathan-stangler).
+- *2025.12*: My undergraduate intern at UMN, [Nathan Stangler](https://nathanstangler.github.io/), presented our work on SolarCLIP (a CLIP model for the 🌞) at [URS](https://ugresearch.umn.edu/presentation-opportunities/fall-symposium/presenters/nathan-stangler).
 - *2025.12*: My undergraduate intern at UMN, [Shilong Xiang](https://shilongxiang.github.io/), received the [UROP Award](https://evcaa.d.umn.edu/undergraduate-research-opportunities-program-urop).
 Congrats!
 - *2025.10*: Three papers got accepted to [AAAI 2026-SAPP](https://aaai.org/conference/aaai/aaai-26/student-abstract-and-poster-program-call/)!
 Congrats to [Shilong](https://shilongxiang.github.io/) and [Nathan](https://nathanstangler.github.io/).
 See you in Singapore 🇸🇬
 - *2025.10*: I will present my paper <em>Do All Samples Matter?
 Data Redundancy in the Era of Large-Scale Training</em> at the [25th KOCSEA Technical Symposium](https://kocseaa.org/symposia/2025/).
 See you in Vegas 🎰